Uniform is available to buy online from MyClothing.com – see the link below to the website and the Leaflet and Price list.

 To promote health and safety by wearing suitable clothes and footwear for their activities

 Parents are asked to support their child to ensure they arrive to school in full uniform.
 On PE days your child can come to school wearing their PE uniform (as voted for by the School Council.)

 Black school shoes (All black training shoes are acceptable)

 White polo shirt

-Navy blue sweatshirt/cardigan with logo
+Navy blue sweatshirt/cardigan with logo or without logo.

 Navy blue or Grey tights, White socks (girls)

 Navy blue/grey or white socks (boys)

 In warmer weather grey shorts or navy blue gingham dresses may be worn